From ancient civilizations to incredible beaches to increible city life, Asia will definitely mystify and amaze any traveller.

-Literally meaning “Jakarta Old Town”, this neighborhood is officially known only as Kota Tua.
-It covers a major part of both North Jakarta and West Jakarta and contains several historical building, most with Dutch architectural style.
-The neighborhood was an important walled city under Dutch control, known back then as Old Batavia, which had its own significance in the spice trade.
+Literally meaning “Jakarta Old Town”, this neighbourhood is officially known only as Kota Tua.
+It covers a major part of both North Jakarta and West Jakarta and contains several historical buildings, most with Dutch architectural style.
+The neighbourhood was an important walled city under Dutch control, known back then as Old Batavia, which had its own significance in the spice trade.

 The area was abandoned for a long time in the late 18th century.
-Revitalization works only began in 2005 and was mostly finished by 2014.
-There are several architectural landmarks in the neighborhood such as the Fine Art and Ceramic Museum, Luar Batang Mosque, Jakarta History Museum, Pasar Ikan (Fish market) and the Wayang Museum.
+Revitalization works only began in 2005 and were mostly finished by 2014.
+There are several architectural landmarks in the neighbourhood such as the Fine Art and Ceramic Museum, Luar Batang Mosque, Jakarta History Museum, Pasar Ikan (Fish market) and the Wayang Museum.

 3. Borobudur – Central Java:

-This nine platform temple is the largest Buddhist temple in the world.
-Following Javanese Buddhist architecture of blending Indonesian indigenous tradition of veneration of the dead with the Buddhist concept of attaining Nirvana.
+This nine-platform temple is the largest Buddhist temple in the world.
+Following Javanese Buddhist architecture blending Indonesian indigenous tradition of veneration of the dead with the Buddhist concept of attaining Nirvana.
 The temple is a UNESCO World Heritage Site and is Indonesia’s most visited tourist attraction.

 Even though some evidence suggests that the temple was built in the 7th century, much of its history remains vague as well as its purpose.
 However, Borobudur lay for a long time under many layers of volcanic ash and heavy forests until its rediscovery in 1814 and later its first restoration works between 1907 and 1911.

 The island of Bali is known around the world for its breathtaking views and mesmerizing beaches, it is also considered Indonesia’s main tourist destination.
 Bali has been inhabited since 2000 BCE and is 8 degrees south of the equator.
-This makes for a stable weather all year round through the island with average temperature of 30 degrees Celsius.
+This makes for stable weather all year round on the island with an average temperature of 30 degrees Celsius.